lightninglabs/lightning-api/source/index.html.md

 ### Simple RPC

- ListChannels returns a description of all direct active, open channels the node knows of.
+ ListChannels returns a description of all the open channels that this node is a participant in.

 ```shell

 $ lncli listchannels [command options] [arguments...]

 # --active_only, -a  only list channels which are currently active
 ```

 ```python